Abjad/abjad/abjad/docs/source/examples/mozart/index.rst

-Notice the second argument to each :py:class:`~abjad.tools.marktools.LilyPondCommand` above, like `before` and `closing`.
+Notice the second argument to each :py:class:`~abjad.tools.indicatortools.LilyPondCommand` above, like `before` and `closing`.
 These are format slot indications, which control where the command is placed in the LilyPond code relative to the score element it is attached to.
-To mimic LilyPond's repeat syntax, we'll have to create two :py:class:`~abjad.tools.marktools.LilyPondCommand` instances, both using the "before" format slot, insuring that their command is placed before their container's opening curly brace.
+To mimic LilyPond's repeat syntax, we'll have to create two :py:class:`~abjad.tools.indicatortools.LilyPondCommand` instances, both using the "before" format slot, insuring that their command is placed before their container's opening curly brace.